Nutika16/Bank_Management/README.md

 Here in my project there are two types of modules.
 This module is the main module which performs all the main operations in the system.

+## Admin Module

+Admin can access this project there is an authorization process.
+If you login as an Admin then you will be redirected to the Admin Home Page and if you are a simple user you will be redirected to your Account Home Page.
+This performs the following functions: Create
+Individual Accounts, manage existing accounts, View all transactions, Balance enquiry, Delete/close account etc.

+1- Admin login
+2- Add/delete/update account
+3- Withdrawal/deposit/statements transaction
+4- Account Information
+5- User details list
+6- Active/Inactive account
+7- View transaction histories